 New addition to a historic house.
-Underground box with highly loaded glass rooflight and a glass wall which moves through the water of the swimming pool.
+Underground box with highly loaded glass rooflight and a glass wall that moves through the water of the swimming pool.

-Within the green roof is a large skylight which EOC designed with glass beams to support it, giving capacity for full garden party loading!
+Within the green roof is a large skylight which EOC designed with glass beams to support it, giving the capacity for full garden party loading.

 One end of the pool is separated from the outside by a fully automatic frameless glazed door that slices through the pool water surface and is designed to withstand wind loads as a membrane in the closed position.

 Munkenbeck + Partners